 So the following, are my personal tips for how to live a more Spartan life.

 Maintain A Simple Diet

 Center your diet around whole plant foods: lots of vegetables, fruits, legumes, nuts, seeds, and whole grains.
+And when you’re done cooking, learn how to optimize your household food waste so everything is used.
 Not only is this diet scientifically proven to be the healthiest diet for us, it’s also the most environmentally friendly, and compassionate diet.
 No other diet can claim these three things.